As a Speech/Language Specialist in the Lyndhurst Public Schools, I work with students whose problems

 Speech Schedule for 2016-17:

-Memorial Campus: Monday and Thursday (afternoon only) Tuesday (all day)
+Memorial Campus: Monday and Tuesday (afternoon only) Wednesday (morning only) Thursday (all day)

 Member of the following organizations: